yakin-jawad/stockx-sales-dashboard/README.md

 changing a few details and sections around to look visually appealing.

 The end product (which can be viewed [here](https://public.tableau.com/app/profile/yakin.jawad/viz/stocks-sales-dashboard/SalesPerformanceDashboard), or as an image in the images section) is my first attempt at using all these technologies, making sure to reference any resources I might have used and create a dashboard which tries to mimick StockX's very own website, utilizing their colour schemes and design philosophies.
+Using Chrome or a Chromium-based browser is reccommended to see the actual fonts used, as the image-file replaces the fonts with a generic typeface and Safari defaults certain fonts to Times New Roman.